Mateusz-Krupa/ng-krak/README.md

 * Source maps included in all builds.
 * Development server with live reload.
 * Production builds with cache busting.
-* Testing environment using karma to run tests and jasmine as the framework.
+* Testing environment using karma to run unit tests and jasmine as the framework.
-* Code coverage when tests are run.
-* No gulp and no grunt, just npm scripts.
+* Testing environment using protractor to run e2e tests in protractor.

->Warning: Make sure you're using the latest version of Node.js and NPM
+> Warning: Make sure you're using the latest version of Node.js and NPM
+> The code was tested on:
+> npm: 3.10.9
+> node: 7.0.0

 ### Quick start